josephislespilar/Data_Science/README.md

-My analysis projects based on different use cases.
+My projects based on different use cases.
 I used various data visualization tools like Power BI, Tableau, and Jupyter Notebook.